maribraga/pieridae_hostrep/1-Parameter_estimates.md

 Pieridae host repertoire - parameters
 ================
 Mariana Braga
-21 May, 2021
+09 July, 2021

 ------------------------------------------------------------------------

-Script 1 for analyses performed in Braga et al. 2021 *Evolution of butterfly-plant networks over time, as revealed by Bayesian inference of host repertoire*.
+Script 1 for analyses performed in Braga et al. 2021 Ecology Letters *Phylogenetic reconstruction of ancestral ecological networks through time for pierid butterflies and their host plants*.

 ### Parameter Estimates

 First we’ll read in the `log files` from the analyses in RevBayes.
 They contain all the sampled parameter values during MCMC.
+The first two chains used the time-calibrated host tree, while the last two used the transformed host tree (all branch lengths = 1).

 ``` r
 chain1 <- read.table("./inference/out.2.real.pieridae.2s.log", header = TRUE)[,c(1,5,7:9)]